rbpatt2019/rbpatt2019.github.io/_portfolio/dash-covid19.md

 As a trained biologist, my first thought is structured experiments, with repeated samples, controls groups, and as many data points as feasibly possible.
-Unfortunately, this structured framework isn't always possible, particularly when dealing with rpaidly evolving, as-of-yet not fully understood situations like the current Covid-19 pandemic.
+Unfortunately, this structured framework isn't always possible, particularly when dealing with rapidly evolving, as-of-yet not fully understood situations like the current Covid-19 pandemic.
 In these cases, where limitations are inherent to the problem, transparency becomes critical.
 We must accept that the data are not, and cannot be, perfect,